-A true 5G-capable phone has arrived at Verizon in the form of the Galaxy S10 5G.
+A true 5G-capable phone arrived at Verizon this spring in the form of the Galaxy S10 5G.
 Verizon is the first carrier in the U.S. to offer this phone, which features a 6.7-inch screen and four rear cameras in addition to its 5G-ready modem.
-(Sprint and AT&T begin selling it this month, though AT&T is restricting sales to corporate customers.)
+(Sprint and AT&T now sell it, too, though AT&T is restricting sales to corporate customers.)
 In our review, we found the phone delivers phenomenal 5G speeds where available, but with Verizon's network still in its early stages, it's hard to recommend a $1,300 phone, especially when the Galaxy S10 Plus offers the same great camera and a better battery for $300 less.